pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-object-file-format.md

 * version *09* : include the file and line number where each symbol was defined.
 * version *10* : allow a section alignment to be defined.
 * version *11* : allow big-endian 16-bit expressions to be patched; these big-endian values are used in the ZXN coper unit.
+* version *12* : allow the target expression of relative jumps to be computed in the link phase